oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/samples/customracdb/README.md

 ```

 If the install fails for any reason, log in to container using the above command and check `/tmp/orod.log`.
 You can also review the Grid Infrastructure logs located at `$GRID_BASE/diag/crs` and check for failure logs.
 If the failure occurred during the database creation then check the database logs.

+# Copyright
+Copyright (c) 2014-2019 Oracle and/or its affiliates.
+All rights reserved.